Captum

 class CNN(nn.Module):

-def __init__(self, vocab_size, embedding_dim, n_filters, filter_sizes, output_dim,
+def __init__(self, vocab_size, embedding_dim, n_filters, filter_sizes, output_dim, dropout, pad_idx):

 super().__init__()

-self.embedding = nn.Embedding(vocab_size, embedding_dim, padding_idx = pad_idx)
+self.embedding = nn.Embedding(vocab_size, embedding_dim, padding_idx=pad_idx)

 self.convs = nn.ModuleList([

-for fs in filter_sizes
+for filter_size in filter_sizes

 ])